"Travel is fatal to prejudice, bigotry, and narrow-mindedness." - Mark Twain.

 I was way ahead of everyone, literally trying to compete with others, but cautious enough to be within the eyes of others.
 Whenever I found myself a little faster, I rested for a while, sometimes on the spongy grass and sometimes on the moraines.

 The factual answer is 'Yes'.
-It was being happening on this mountain for ages.
+It was happening on this mountain for ages.
 Gaddis are famous tribal people, living on both sides of Dhauladhar in Kangra and Chamba region, who climb up these mountains in summer and roll back down in winters, because of the heavy snowfall.

-From left: Naresh, Manu, Tarun, Vipin ..we ate 1 parantha each (on the trek to Adi Himani Chamunda Temple)- 16th March 2014 |
+From left: Naresh, Manu, Tarun, Vipin.
+We ate 1 parantha each (on the trek to Adi Himani Chamunda Temple)- 16th March 2014

-Another 5 km was just another 5 km and nothing eventful happened except eating those 5 paranthas, one for each of us, and that keen desire if somebody could just bring another 3 paranthas.
+Another 5 km was just another 5 km, and nothing eventful happened except eating those 5 paranthas, one for each of us, and that keen desire if somebody could just bring another 3 paranthas.
 We were tired and needed it badly, but there was not a Dhaba or a tea spot to fulfill my wish.
 We rested at that place for about 20 minutes and then started again.

-Buraansh(Rhododendron) -( A seasonal higher than 1200 m altitude flower)- on the trek to Adi Himachi Chamunda (H.P.) - 16th March 2014 |
+Buraansh(Rhododendron) -( A seasonal higher above 1200 m altitude)- on the trek to Adi Himachi Chamunda (H.P.) - 16th March 2014

-A beautiful view-on the Trek to Adi Himani Chamunda Temple |
+A beautiful view on the Trek to Adi Himani Chamunda Temple

 Adi Himani Chamunda: in a state that we found